JayWalker512/CryptoNoter/README.md

 * Please do not abuse this project.
 It shouldn't be used without the user's consent or used for darkweb services.
 And i really do not wish to see my project being abused in illegal activities.

-* If you would like to support this project and my ongoing developments, please consider making a donation using my wallet address at the bottom of this page.
+* If you would like to support this project and my ongoing developments, please consider making a donation using my wallet or PayPal address at the bottom of this page.
 Thank you very much

 * Follow me at CryptoNoter Facebook Page: https://www.facebook.com/cryptonoter/ for regular updates on future developments.